mooreatv/MAMA-multiboxing/README.md

 - Set loot to free for all (and back to group when inviting extra)

-- Share/accept quests on minions
+- Share/accept quests on minions, Abandon quests as a team.

 - Take same flight path as your team